• 10.00am - 5.30pm

 Failure

-But the Anglo-French forces were adamant.
+The Anglo-French forces remained adamant.
 On 25 June 1859, they shelled the forts, seeking to force their way through.
 However, low tide and soft mud prevented their landing, and defensive artillery fire sank several of their gunboats.

 The attackers retreated, having sustained 91 dead and 355 wounded.
 The failure to take the forts damaged British and French prestige and emboldened the anti-Western faction at the Imperial court.